ms-iot/content/IBoughtAGalileo.md

 ---

 # Running Windows on my Intel Galileo
 If you have bought your own Intel Galileo or received one through the Windows Developer Program for IoT, now you can update it to run Windows.
-The version of Microsoft Windows released for the Windows Developer Program for IoT requires an Intel Galileo v1 with 1.0.2 firmware.
-Version 2 of the Galileo is not supported by this release.
+The version of Microsoft Windows released for the Windows Developer Program for IoT requires an Intel Galileo Gen 1 with 1.0.2 firmware.
+Gen 2 of the Galileo is not supported by this release.

-# Applying Microsoft Windows to an miniSD card
+# Applying Microsoft Windows to an microSD card
 Requirements:

-* A miniSD card reader or SD card reader with a miniSD card adapter
+* A microSD card reader or SD card reader with a microSD card adapter
-* A 16gig or 32gig miniSD card
+* A 16gig or 32gig microSD card
 * MicroUSB cable
 * [Intel Galileo Software package](http://downloadmirror.intel.com/24000/eng/Intel_Galileo_Arduino_SW_1.5.3_on_Windows_v1.0.2.zip){:target="_blank"}
 * Ensure that you are enrolled in the [Windows Developer Program for IoT](https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558){:target="_blank"}.